robguilarr/robguilar/content/posts/ab_testing_cookiecats/ab_testing_cookiecats.md

 We got the next conclusions about their distribution and measurement:

 - *userid*
-    - Interpretation: Player identifier with distinct records in the whole dataset which can be transformed as a factor.
+    - Interpretation: Player identifier with distinct records in the whole dataset which can be transformed as a factor
     - Data type: Nominal
     - Measurement type: Discrete/String
 - *version*
-    - Interpretation: Just two possible values to evaluate, time gate at level 30 or level 40.
+    - Interpretation: Just two possible values to evaluate, time gate at level 30 or level 40
     - Data type: Ordinal
     - Measurement type: Discrete/String
 - *sum_gamerounds*
-    - Interpretation: Number of game rounds played by the user, where 50% of the users played between 5 and 51 sessions.
+    - Interpretation: Number of game rounds played by the user, where 50% of the users played between 5 and 51 sessions
     - Data type: Numerical
     - Measurement type: Integer
 - *retention_1*
-    - Interpretation: Boolean measure to verify that the player retention was effective for 1 day at least.
+    - Interpretation: Boolean measure to verify that the player retention was effective for 1 day at least
     - Data type: Nominal
     - Measurement type: Discrete/String
 - *retention_7*
-    - Interpretation: Boolean measure to verify that the player retention was effective for 7 days at least.
+    - Interpretation: Boolean measure to verify that the player retention was effective for 7 days at least
     - Data type: Nominal
     - Measurement type: Discrete/String